MycoCluster

 ABOUT US

-Cluster
+Cluster strategy

 MycoCluster was established as a pan-European initiative in response to the growing need for a coordinated, cross-border effort to develop the fungi and mycelium sector—an emerging domain with enormous potential for sustainable innovation across multiple industries.

-Given the highly specialised and still-nascent nature of this field, no single country or region currently holds the critical mass of stakeholders required to sustain a vibrant, standalone cluster.
+Given the highly specialized and still-nascent nature of this field, no single country or region currently holds the critical mass of stakeholders required to sustain a vibrant, standalone cluster.
 Therefore, a European-scale approach was essential to bring together a diverse and complementary set of actors from the quadruple helix: academia, industry, government, and civil society.

 Importantly, fungi and mycelium are still frequently misclassified as “plant-based” in both public discourse and business ecosystems.
 In reality, fungi represent a distinct biological kingdom—neither plant nor animal—with unique regenerative, biochemical, and structural properties.
 Despite their extraordinary potential, fungi and mycelium remain significantly underrepresented in mainstream innovation events, funding instruments, and policy frameworks.
 One of MycoCluster’s central missions is to elevate the visibility and strategic importance of this sector across Europe and beyond.